SkanderChayoukhi/SIGHT_Challenge_IEEE_SUPCOM_SB/README.md

 - [x] energy tracking
 - [x] maritime sustainability

-- [ ] # Installation :
+   # Installation :

 to open the App Project:

 *install Android studio

 *install flutter

 *download an emulator : Pixel 7

-*open the project named Wimbi      #to change
+*open the project named Flutter app

-*update dependencies in pubspec.yaml run the app
+*update dependencies in pubspec.yaml

+run the app

-*the full code is in : main.dart dependencies in pubspec.yaml images in lib/images/
+*the full code is in : main.dart

+dependencies in pubspec.yaml

+images in lib/images/

-to install the app on your phone :
+# to install the app on your phone :
 *open Wimbi.apk in your phone
 *give permission to install apps from Unknown Resources *if you get "unsafe app" : hit more details --> install anyways